-- NOTE: History course offerings have changed course prefix/designation from HIS to HST. - FOREIGN LANGUAGE AND CORE ELECTIVES: 33 CREDITS
+- NOTE: History course offerings have changed course prefix/designation from HIS to HST. - FOREIGN LANGUAGE AND CORE ELECTIVES: 33 CREDITS - FOREIGN LANGUAGE REQUIREMENT

 Students must demonstrate proficiency in a foreign language through the intermediate level.
 The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.
-A complete description of the requirement is available in the Foreign Language section of the Daemen catalogue.
+A complete description of the requirement is available in the Foreign Language section of the Daemen catalog.

-Courses used to fulfill the free electives may but are not required to have a competency.
-A maximum of 3 credits may be taken in English courses.
+• Courses used to fulfill the free electives may but are not required to have a competency.

-Additional Requirements For BA, English, Communications/Public Relations Specialization
+Additional Requirements For BA, English, Professional Writing and Rhetoric Specialization